neos/doctools/Documentation/TheDefinitiveGuide/PartIII/Persistence.rst

 When your target is not a relational database, things look slightly different, which is why the "old" code is still available for use, primarily by alternative backends like the ones for CouchDB or Solr, that are available.
-Using the Generic persistence layer to target a RDBMS is still possible, but probably only useful for rare egde cases.
+Using the Generic persistence layer to target a RDBMS is still possible, but probably only useful for rare edge cases.

 Switching to Generic Persistence
 --------------------------------

-To switch back to Generic persistence on SQLite using PDO you need to configure FLOW3 like
+To switch back to Generic persistence on SQLite using PDO you need to configure FLOW3 like this.

-this:
+*Objects.yaml*:

 .. code-block:: yaml

-	# this needs to go into Objects.yaml

 	TYPO3\FLOW3\Persistence\PersistenceManagerInterface:
 	  className: 'TYPO3\FLOW3\Persistence\Generic\PersistenceManager'